Top 10 Filming Locations in Seoul (South Korea) for Your B-Roll Footage

 Located south of the Han River, Gangnam Station is one of the busiest and most vibrant hubs in Seoul.
 The district gained international recognition with the global success of the song Gangnam Style in 2012.
 It embodies a certain ideal of modernity, social success, and the fast-paced Korean lifestyle.

 The area surrounding the station is constantly buzzing, day and night, attracting a young, active, and connected crowd.
 The buildings, massive LED billboards, office towers, shops, restaurants, and modern infrastructure all contribute to the neighborhood’s energetic rhythm.
-The steady flow of pedestrians and the glowing lights of the storefronts after dark make it a perfect spot for capturing dynamic B-roll footage.
+The flow of pedestrians and the glowing lights of the storefronts after dark make it a perfect spot for capturing dynamic B-roll footage.
 It’s an ideal location to film the urban energy of South Korea’s capital in a dense, fast-moving, and visually striking setting.

 6. Gyeongbokgung Palace (경복궁) – South Korea’s Royal Heritage